MoeraOrg/moeraorg.github.io/overview/difference.md

 a pod that accepts new members and register a new account at it.
 From now and then the user's network name will be bound to the pod, his social connections will be limited by connections of the pod itself and most of the social life will happen inside the pod.
-And since the pod keeps the account and responsible to authentication, migration from the pod means losing the name, social connections and probably all the data.
+And since the pod keeps the account and is responsible for authentication, migration from the pod means losing the name, social connections and probably all the data.